Read Scaling

 parameter:

-- Clients with the same
+- Clients providing the same

 session_hint